sqonk/phext-detach/README.md

 use sqonk\phext\detach\Dispatcher as dispatch;
 use sqonk\phext\detach\BufferedChannel;

-// generate 10 seperate tasks, all of which return a random number.
+// generate 10 seperate tasks, all of which return the number passed in + 5.
 $chan = new BufferedChannel;
 $chan->capacity(10); // we'll be waiting on a maximum of 10 inputs.